ceph/ceph-csi/examples/README.md

 If you followed the documentation to create the rbdplugin, you shouldn't have to edit any other file.

+Note that it is recommended to do a snapshot only when the volume is not in use.

 After configuring everything you needed, deploy the snapshot class:

 ```bash